ISI-apex/sd-flex-char-scripts/README.md

 Characterize MPI + threading for different socket counts using the script `characterize-sockets-app-openmpi.sh` with the `-t` option.
 The total number of MPI ranks in each execution is equal to the requested socket count, and the total number of threads for each MPI rank is equal to the available CPUs per socket.
-For example, to characterize socket counts 1, 2, 3, and 4:
+For example, to characterize socket counts 1 and 4:

-    ./characterize-sockets-app-openmpi.sh -a apps/npb-mz-mpi-bt.D.x.sh -t -p -w $(for s in {1..4}; do printf " -s %d " $s; done)
+    ./characterize-sockets-app-openmpi.sh -a apps/npb-mz-mpi-bt.D.x.sh -t -p -w -s 1 -s 4

 Log files are stored in directories as described previously for MPI.